rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 Build your inventory menus with ease, or make that sudoku game you've always dreamed of.

-This also comes with more than a few performance improvements and bug fixes;
+Taffy v0.3 also comes with more than a few performance improvements and bug fixes;
 for more details, check out our [release notes].

 [taffy]: https://github.com/dioxuslabs/taffy